bcarrillo1051/Atinverter/docs/software/library_setup.md

 2. Copy the `Atinverter` folder to your Arduino `libraries` folder, located as described in \
 **How Arduino Handles Libraries**

-📸 You should see something like this in your Arduino `libraries` folder:
+📸 You should expect to see something like this in your Arduino `libraries` folder:

 ![User Defined Library Directory](../images/user_defined_lib.png)